DarthStrom/DarthStrom.github.io/_posts/2017-02-21-simplicity.md

 ```
 Pretty simple right?
 WRONG

-We have to menally keep track of this process and the state of `loopReport` as it progresses.
+We have to mentally keep track of this process and the state of `loopReport` as it progresses.
 We'll revisit this later, but for now let's ponder the wisdom of the sages.

 > We need to define the problem instead of the procedures.
 > -Grace Hopper